 The problem is that many people are not aware that the law is on their side or even that passenger rights exist.
-In fact, 85% of EU air passengers do not know their rights and 92% of US air passengers do not know their rights.
+In fact, 85% of air passengers do not know their rights.

 Playing an Active Role in Air Passenger Rights

 At AirHelp, we are committed to serving the travel community and air passengers at large with crucial, up-to-date information regarding travelers’ rights.
 It is our mission to help novice and expert travelers alike understand decisive details.
 What’s more, we seek to simplify specific legal statues that are on your side, so that you know what the laws do and how you can effectively approach a wide variety of flight disruptions beyond your control.
 We help people that experience flight delays, flight cancellations, denied boarding, baggage problems, and missed connections.